open-policy-agent/gatekeeper/website/docs/pubsub.md

 In the audit deployment, set the `--enable-pub-sub` flag to `true` to publish audit violations.
 Additionally, `--audit-connection` and `--audit-channel` flags must be set to allow audit to publish violations. `--audit-connection` must be set to the name of the connection config, and `--audit-channel` must be set to name of the channel where violations should get published.

-Create a connection configMap that supplies [predefined set of configurations](pubsub-driver-walkthrough.md#how-to-use-different-providers) for a connection to get established.
+Create a connection configMap that supplies [a provider-specific configuration](pubsub-driver-walkthrough.md#how-to-use-different-providers) for a connection to get established.
 For instance, to establish a connection that uses Dapr to publish messages this configMap is appropriate:

 ```yaml
 apiVersion: v1